 TOP TIP: Before you disconnect your battery make sure you know the code for your stereo – otherwise you may find it won't work when you reconnect it!

-Many new car batteries are of the sealed 'maintenance' free variety.
+Most new car batteries are 'maintenance free'.
 But some older batteries allow you to access the individual cells.
 The cells will either have individual caps, or a plastic cover that clips over all, or some of the cells.